Vishakha-0908/AIS-16643-intern/README.md

 Task 4-Numpy= Numpy is a general-purpose array-processing package.
 It provides a high-performance multidimensional array object, and tools for working with these arrays.
 It is the fundamental package for scientific computing with Python.

+Task 5-pandas= Pandas is a powerful and open-source Python library.
+The Pandas library is used for data manipulation and analysis.
+Pandas consist of data structures and functions to perform efficient operations on data.